aswinks123/Helm/Helm-Handson/Create-Helm-Chart-for-Nginx-Deployment/README.md

 🎉  Opening service default/aswin-nginx-svc in default browser...
 ```

-Now verify the Nginx by accessing the <IP>:30080 or localhost:30080
+Now verify the Nginx by accessing the IP address:30080 or localhost:30080

 ![alt text](image.png)